SancakOzdemir/hello_flask/README.md

-# hello_flask app is used to debug the first Flask App.
+# "hello_flask" app is a start to debug the first Flask App.